Statistics of interfacial fluctuations of radially growing clusters: Scale dependent fractality

-We devote this section to showing that rapidly growing radial interfaces develop ``polyfractality''.
-We coin this term to denote a behavior characterized by a scale dependent fractal dimension taking place in a finite system and for long times.
+We devote this section to show, for the first time, that rapidly growing radial interfaces develop {\it scale dependent fractality}.
+This expression denotes a behavior characterized by a scale dependent fractal dimension taking place in a finite system and for long times.
 It is different from the concept of multifractality, which in this topic is usually associated to a nonlinear relation among the exponents characterizing the higher order height difference correlations~\cite{barabasi}.

 In the classical case of static planar interfaces the fractal dimension is computed from the height difference correlation function

 in the long time limit, i. e. after saturation have been achieved, where the Hurst exponent $H=(\zeta-d)/2$ for linear growth equations and the right hand side is time independent.
 The interface fractional dimension is calculated using the box counting method and is given by $d_f=1+d-H$.
 The general linear equation for stochastic growth on a growing domain was found in the last section to be